Tertioptus/comendium/README.md

 ### Status
 labels set such that the alphanumeric ordering represents priority of execution

-[_] - unintitated/undocumented story
+- [_] - unintitated/undocumented story
-a - approved
+- a - approved
-c - completed
+- c - completed
-d - documented
+- d - documented
-r - reserved, registered (story must have an owner) s - suspended, waiting for story deliverable x - cclosed z - asleep
+- r - reserved, registered (story must have an owner)
+- s - suspended, waiting for story deliverable
+- x - closed
+- z - asleep

 l - level, rank = 81 - points

 ### Layer

-b - business
+- b - business
-i - interface
+- i - interface
-l - logic
+- l - logic
-p - persistence
+- p - persistence
-s - security
+- s - security

 And then adding the following files in the story directory: